PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 16:21:07
+Last updated: 2024-04-02 16:22:10
-Random Quote: The heart has its reasons which reason knows not of. - Blaise Pascal
+Random Quote: Start where you are.
+Use what you have.
+Do what you can. - Arthur Ashe